The Care Collaborative

 The Care Collaborative exists to change this.

-Led by Professor Richard Griffin, Dawn Grant and John Gale, our mission is to strengthen, develop and elevate the support workforce by combining national research, lived experience and decades of workforce innovation.
+Led by Professor Richard Griffin, Dawn Grant, and John Gale, our mission is to strengthen, develop, and elevate the support workforce through a focus on support workforce transformation by combining national research, lived experience, and decades of workforce development innovation.

 We partner with organisations across England and the UK to turn this mission into measurable workforce improvement.